8 secret sights in Istria, Croatia

 The largest peninsula in the Adriatic has been squabbled over for centuries.
 For good reason, as Romans, Austrians and Venetians came for the wonderful weather and stayed on for the food.
 The legacy of ancient amphitheatres, Habsburg hotels and more Prosecco than an Italian piazza café can be found along Istria's 400 km coastline.
 Mix in bike paths, nature islands and a hinterland infused with truffles, and you have a cocktail for sunny success.

 This part of northern Croatia isn't talked about as much as the busy southern destinations of Dubrovnik, Split, Hvar, and the like however, as you will see, there is so much to discover in this idyllic part of the country.
-It's also incredibly easy to get to and affordable thanks to the likes of Thomson, which offers holidays to select seaside towns across the region.
+It's also incredibly easy to get to and affordable thanks to the likes of TUI, which offers holidays to select seaside towns across the region.
 Read more to bag eight top tips and secure the peninsula's finest for yourself.

 1. Elephants on the golf course